carlosdagos/mxhkd/README.md

 #### Help with RSI

-Key chords like those used in _sxhkd_ and many other programs are a great contributor to RSI.
+Key chords like those used in _sxhkd_ and many other programs can contribute to RSI.
 Using modes is a great way to reuse the keys closest to the natural positioning of your hands.

 [Read up on the _emacs pinky_ this doesn't make any sense to you.](https://en.wikipedia.org/wiki/Emacs#Emacs_pinky)